opencord/voltha/install/BuildingTheInstaller.md

 ```

 ### Run vagrant to Create a Voltha VM
+***Note:*** If you haven't done so, please follow the steps provided in the document `BulindingVolthaOnVagrantUsingKVM.md` to create the base voltha VM box for vagrant.

 First create the voltah VM using vagrant.
 ```
 voltha> vagrant up